Stuycs-K/finalprojectapcs-4-jack-galen-chen-raymond/DEVLOG-Galen.md

 valid.
 In order to fix this, I added a method to Equation.java that checks if an equation is valid.
 I then called this before graphing in Main.pde.
 This took me 1 hour.

+## 2025-06-02 - Dynamic step size
+I improved our system for supporting constants including pi and e.
+I added support in the GUI for these constants so there is now the capability of typing in e and entering pi with the GUI.
+This took me 1 hour.

+## 2025-06-03 - Dynamic step size
+I added support for Dynamic step size which adjusts the distance between points based on the difference between points.
+This works but it is inconsistant and buggy.
+I am fine tuning the rights values.
+This took me 1 hour.

+## 2025-06-04 - Dynamic step size
+I improved support for Dynamic step size which makes equations smoother.
+I am still experiencing issues where one side is less smooth.
+This took me 45 minutes.

+## 2025-06-06 - Line implementation
+After spending a while trying out different ways of making the graphs smoother, I figured out that using lines was the best solution.
+This took 1 hour.

+## 2025-06-08 - Absolute value, implied multiplication and many many bugfixes
+I created a copy of the instance variable eq, evalEq which is invisible to the user.
+This version of the equation allows us to keep the equation looking clean for the user and readable for our code.
+As of right now, we parse the users input for implied multiplication and replace it with regular multiplication.
+I then added support for absolute value symbols which was extremely buggy and took a long time to get working.
+I fixed a number of bugs we've found over the past week which crash the program when specific sequences of characters are entered.
+This took me 4.5 hours.